dcampbell24/iced_7guis/README.md

 ### Flight Booker

-I didn't know how to disable a widget or turn the background red.
-So instead, book turns red and input is ignored.
+I didn't know how to disable turn the background red, so it doesn't.

 ### Timer